sjmignot/dogsbody/content/posts/breaking-the-waves.md

 What does a film leave you with?
 When the credits roll.
 When the screen goes black.
 When you have to find the remote, turn off the television, or get out of your seat and push through the large double door of the screening room.
 When you turn on the light or when the light goes on in the room.

 Do you want to go back?
 Do you wish that the film was still playing.
 Do you just sit, wherever you were sitting, and let it weigh on you.
-Do you look at whoever watched it with you?
-Look into their eyes and try to see whether they saw what you saw.
+Do you look at whoever watched it with you, throwing in a funny quip?

 Do you get back on with your life or do you feel like something irrevocable has happened, and if something has changed, are you still, waiting for it to sink in?

 ![frame from breaking the waves](/static/img/post-images/breaking-the-waves/1.jpg#img-1) *frame from breaking the waves*

 Breaking the Waves struck me.
 The film finished and I was still.
 I watched the credits, which had weird character highlights for each actor (the way some films from the 90's do).

 I was watching with my mom and godmother, so I couldn't just sit there staring at a blank screen.
+I got up and carried the tray with our teacups and teapot to the kitchen.

 Lars Von Trier has an uncompromising vision.
 When he has passion for his characters, his films are stunning.
 When he loses this, they are unbearable.